 The proponent indicated that the realignment of the surface conveyor route would occur within a previously disturbed area with no anticipated impacts to aquatic habitat.
-Thus, the conclusions of the environmental assessment with respect to fish and fish habitat are considered unchanged.
+Thus, the conclusions of the environmental assessment with respect to fish and fish habitat remain unchanged.

-As a result, the proponent does not anticipate new adverse effects to fish and fish habitat in addition to those identified in the environmental assessment.
+The proponent does not anticipate new adverse effects to fish and fish habitat in addition to those identified in the environmental assessment.